the 60's

 Interior of the new Underwood's which was located just west of St. Anthony's Hospital on Amarillo Blvd (demolished for hospital expansion).

-TToodle House operated eateries on Amarillo Blvd.
-E. and on W. 10th Downtown
+TToddle House operated eateries on Amarillo Blvd.
+E. and on W. 10th near Downtown

 . . .don't forget Smitty's Drive Inn Restaurant on W. 6th

-Myers Fried Chicken was actually "Myer's Drumstick Restaurant" but no one actually called it that.
+Myers Fried Chicken was actually "Myer's Drumstick Restaurant" but no one ever called it that.

 Everyone loved it.